-NEW-Intro to Band [MH04509] - Semester Daily
+Intro to Band [MH04509]

-l Credit.
+I Credit.
 This course will provide students who are new to band with the opportunity to perform a variety of repertoire including, but not limited to: pop, jazz, marching, concert, and traditional Hawaiian arraignments that are level appropriate for High School Band.
-Over the course of the year, students will continue to develop fundamental skills through performing their instrument which will include concepts such as: reading standard notation, performance and rehearsal technique, and national standards set for the ensemble by the National Association for Music Education (NAfME).
+Over the course of the year, students will continue to develop fundamental skills through performing their instrument which will include concepts such as: reading standard notation, performance and rehearsal technique, and national standards set for the ensemble by the National Association for Music Education (NAME).
 Students will showcase their understanding of these concepts in a variety of performances throughout the year.
 May count towards Performing Arts-Music endorsement.

-Concert Band [MH04209] - Year A/B
+Concert Band [MH04209]

-1 Credit.
-This intermediate course is for students with at least 2 years of experience to continue development of playing techniques and listening skills; intermediate to advanced rhythmic patterns; music theory and history; major, minor and chromatic scales; explore the variety of standard band literature and musical styles through performances, performance participation at band festivals, football games, parades and other public concerts.
+I Credit.
+This intermediate course is for students with at least 2 years of experience to continue development of playing tech- niques and listening skills; intermediate to advanced rhythmic patterns; music theory and history; major, minor and chromatic scales; explore the variety of standard band literature and musical styles through performances, performance participation at band festivals, football games, parades and other public concerts.
 School owned instruments are made available to students.
 May count towards Performing Arts-Music endorsement.

-Chorus I [MH04201] - Year A/B
+Chorus I [MH04201]